Install From Source

 Example of a complete build script

 The details of the cmake and make setup would depend on the compiler and the installed dependencies.
-With that in mind, we are providing the following batch file just an example of a possible setup to build the code on Linux.
+With that in mind, we are providing the following bash script just as an example of a possible setup to build the code on Linux.

 In the reference system, the required dependencies were installed using using the above-mentioned "apt" utility.
 Then, the following script was run in terminal, inside the build directory (located in the root of the XtalOpt source-code), to install the compiled code in the "xtalopt_linux" directory in the root directory of XtalOpt source-code: